 Small earthquakes shake part of Maine

-Maine (WABI) - A pair of small earthquakes shook part of Downeast Maine Thursday evening.
+Maine (WMTW) - A pair of small earthquakes shook part of Downeast Maine Thursday evening.

 The magnitude 2.8 quake was centered just east of the town of Centerville, not far from Machias, just after 7 p.m.
 People several towns away reported feeling shaking, but there are no reports of any injuries.